Matt Done: Wrexham

-Done started his career at Wrexham through the Centre of Excellence in July 2004 and after progressing through the ranks at the club, he was called up to the first-team in the wake of the club's financial trouble.
+Done started his career at Wrexham through the Centre of Excellence in July 2004, and after progressing through the ranks at the club, he was called up to the first-team in the wake of the club's financial trouble.
 His debut came a month after his 17th birthday, as a substitute in a 1–0 defeat to Doncaster Rovers at the Racecourse Ground.
 He made his full debut on the last day of the 2005–06 season against Darlington.
 He made six appearances throughout the campaign and was offered a professional contract by manager Denis Smith.

 Done broke into the first-team squad at the start of the 2006–07 season and scored his first goal for Wrexham in a 3–0 home win over Grimsby Town on 8 August.
 He went on to score in a 4–1 win at Sheffield Wednesday in the League Cup on 23 August.
 He recovered from an ankle injury, and finished the season with 38 appearances and two goals in all competitions.

-In the 2007–08 season, Done continued to be in the first-team regular for the side, though he remained as an unused substitute on several occasions this season, whilst nursing injury concerns.
+In the 2007–08 season, Done remained a first-team regular.
+However, despite nursing injury concerns, he remained an unused substitute on several occasions this season.
 He was offered a new contract by Wrexham in May 2008 following the club's relegation to the Football Conference.
 However, Done left the club after rejecting the offer, with manager Brian Little admitting that Football League clubs had approached him.